anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Discovery {#jr-disc}

-## Discovery operations by Join-Proxy
+## Discovery operations by Join Proxy

-In order to accomodate automatic configuration of the Join-Proxy, it must discover the location and a capabilities of the Registar.
+In order to accomodate automatic configuration of the Join Proxy, it must discover the location and a capabilities of the Registar.
 {{Section 10.2 of I-D.ietf-anima-constrained-voucher}} explains the basic mechanism, and this section explains the extensions required to discover if stateless operation is supported.

 ### CoAP discovery {#coap-disc}